Starfish for Faculty

 As we develop Starfish at LBCC, we are continually refining workflows and messages, discovering best practices, and adding additional tracking items every semester.
 If you have a suggestion for a tracking item in Starfish, or want to suggest a revision to items and/or workflows, please send your feedback to StarfishSupport@lbcc.edu.

-With the student’s journey in mind, there will be three progress surveys in Fall 2019 in Week 5 and 9.
-The surveys will be open for one week.
+With the student’s journey in mind, there will be three progress surveys each semester.
 Each one is unique, offering the opportunity for the instructor to provide the right support and intervention at the right time.
 We project that the following items will be available on each progress survey.